gregcaporaso/microbiogeo/doc/notes/mrpp.rst

     Significance of delta: 0.001
     Based on  999  permutations

-The p-value of 0.001 indicates that there is significant clustering based on sex of the subjects.
+The p-value of 0.001 indicates that there is significant differences based on the sex of the subjects.
 This result isn't something that we'd expect to see.
-The A statistic (chance corrected within-group agreement) is pretty close to zero, though, so this indicates that there might not be clustering (the p-value doesn't back up this claim, though).
+The A statistic (chance corrected within-group agreement) is pretty close to zero, though, so this indicates that there might not be differences (the p-value doesn't back up this claim, though).
 This seems to be an issue with ANOSIM as well, where the p-value claims significance but the test statistic says otherwise.